 The fast pace of business sometimes takes eyes off our employee’s benefits.
 Make sure that your organization’s 401(k) plan is in compliance.
-Here’s a quick primer on the subject.
+Here’s a quick primer on 401(k) audit requirements.

 Federal law requires the annual audit of a defined benefit or defined contribution plan, such as a 401(k) plan, once the plan’s total number of eligible participants reaches 100.